Red Nose Day 2015

-Red Nose Day 2015 was a fund-raising event organised by Comic Relief, broadcast live on BBC One and BBC Two from the evening of 13 March 2015 to early the following morning.
-It was part of the "Face the Funny" campaign and was held on BBC One from Friday 13 March till Saturday 14 March 2015.
+Red Nose Day 2015 was a fund-raising event organised by Comic Relief.
+It was broadcast live on BBC One and BBC Two from the evening of Friday 13th March 2015 into the early hours of Saturday 14th March 2015.
+It was part of the "Face the Funny" campaign.

-Following the closure of BBC Television Centre in 2013, Comic Relief has had to look for new locations to hold the annual telethons as they were previously filmed live from Studio One.
+Following the closure of BBC Television Centre in 2013, Comic Relief had to look for new locations to hold the annual telethons.
+They were previously filmed live from Studio One.
 Sport Relief 2014 was the first telethon not filmed at Television Centre but at the Copper Box in London's Olympic Park.
-As a result, Red Nose Day 2015 was broadcast live, for the first time in its history, from the heart of London in its most prestigious theatre, the London Palladium.
+As a result, Red Nose Day 2015 was broadcast live, for the first time in its history, from the London Palladium in central London.

 Results

-After 30 years of Comic Relief, the overall total stands at £1,047,000,000.
+The 2015 Red Nose Day telethon and surrounding efforts raised a total of £99.4 million pounds.
+After the 2022 event, the overall total stands at £1,047,000,000 raised over 30 years.